 During COVID-19, the ATO provided tax-free cash flow boosts to small businesses employing staff with an aggregate annual turnover of under $50 million.
 These were designed to help keep businesses operating, retain staff, and able to pay rent, electricity and other bills.

-But if a business has decided to enter members’ voluntary liquidation (MVL), how are any cash flow boost reserves the company has left treated?
+But if a business has decided to enter members’ voluntary liquidation (MVL), how are the cash flow boost reserves treated?
 What are the tax implications?
 And where should they sit on the balance sheet?

 Members’ voluntary liquidation